 Key Stage 3 (Years 7, 8, 9)

-In Years 7, 8 and 9, students explore a wide range of engaging fiction and non-fiction texts across the 19th, 20th and 21st centuries, with a strong focus on developing reading, writing and speaking and listening skills.
-We have a strong focus on independent learning, and on students having a strong sense of their strengths and weakness as an English student.
+In Years 7, 8 and 9, students explore a wide range of engaging and stimulating fiction and non-fiction texts across the 19th, 20th and 21st centuries, with the purpose developing their reading, writing and speaking and listening skills.
+We value independent learning, and we place great emphasis on students taking personal ownership of their strengths and areas for development in English.
 We want students to feel empowered to improve their skills as they move through the school.
-Due to this focus on skills (writing skills, reading skills and speaking and listening skills), a student’s achievement may vary depending on the current skills that they are developing.
-For example, they might be working on writing skills in the first term – an area of strength for them - however, they could then find the reading skills more challenging: the assessment level will reflect this.
-At the end of each year, the department look at the achievement of students across each of the equally weighted key areas (writing, reading and speaking and listening) and then come to an overall assessment.
 What makes English different from other subjects is that the skills required for effective writing or analytical reading are the same whether you are in Year 7 or Year 11.
-This means that we teach a spiral curriculum, whereby key skills are consistently re-visited over the years, but students are asked to apply them with increasing confidence, insight and sophistication to increasingly more challenging range of texts.
+This means that we teach a spiral curriculum, whereby key skills are consistently re-visited over the 5 years, but students are asked to apply them with growing independence, confidence, insight and sophistication to an increasingly more challenging range of texts.